-In support of other educational programs than the above, appropriate notice of service hours will be posted.
+During summer, holidays or inter-session periods, service hours will be posted.

 The Learning Resources Center (LRC) supports the educational programs of the college by encouraging the use of its facilities and services for educational, intellectual, and cultural pursuits by all citizens of the community.